willardharris/balena-ads-b/README.md

 You can disable any of the balena-ads-b services by creating a *Device Variable* named `DISABLED_SERVICES` with the services you want to disable as comma-separated values.
 For example, if you want to disable the dump1090fa service, you set the `DISABLED_SERVICES` variable to `dump1090fa`.
 If you want to disable the dump1090fa and piaware services, you set the `DISABLED_SERVICES` variable to `dump1090fa, piaware`.

 **Please note:** Due to how these services are integrated, it's not currently possible to disable the `wifi-connect` and `kiosk` services.

+## Using different radio device types

+With balena-ads-b you are able to use a variety of SDRs (software defined radios) and other devices such as the FPGA based Mode-S Beast.
+The default operating mode is to use an RTL-SDR over USB and no additional configuration is needed for this setup.

+If you are using a Mode-S Beast, bladeRF, HackRF, LimeSDR or SoapySDR then you will need to configure this for the device to work as intended.

+In order to configure the particular device type you are using, you need to create a *Device Variable* named `RADIO_DEVICE_TYPE`.
+The possible values are below:

+- rtlsdr (this is the default and you do not need to configure this variable if you are using an RTL-SDR)
+- modesbeast
+- bladerf
+- hackrf
+- limesdr
+- soapysdr

+For example if you have a Mode-S Beast, you set the `RADIO_DEVICE_TYPE` variable to `modesbeast`.
+Remember to save the device variable settings after you have updated them.
+Your device should restart automatically once you configure this and the radio should now work.

 ## Adaptive gain configuration
 The dump1090-fa service can be configured to adapt the tuner gain to changing conditions automatically.
 You can [read more about how this works](https://github.com/flightaware/dump1090/blob/master/README.adaptive-gain.md#default-settings) at FlightAware's website.